SendiAp/Remaining/README.md

-## How do you get a baby alien to sleep?
-You rocket.
+## How do you get two whales in a car?
+Start in England and drive West.